من داخل الكتاب

 الصفحة 75

-Occasionally , medicine dances fail because the men are unwilling to dance or because none of the medicine men present succeeds in entering the trance state .
-The trance state comes to one , or occasionally two or more men , after the ...
+... medicine dances fail because the men are unwilling to dance or because none of the medicine men present succeeds in entering the trance state .
+The trance state comes to one , or occasionally two or more men , after the dance is under ...

-Occasionally , medicine dances fail because the men are unwilling to dance or because none of the medicine men present succeeds in entering the trance state .
-The trance state comes to one , or occasionally two or more men , after the ...
+... medicine dances fail because the men are unwilling to dance or because none of the medicine men present succeeds in entering the trance state .
+The trance state comes to one , or occasionally two or more men , after the dance is under ...

 الصفحة 77

-She sat down to rest and the medicine dance ceased .
-By this time the medicine man had collapsed , and his daughter revived him .
-Perhaps the most curious thing about this event is that although it had never happened before , the people ...
+... medicine man had collapsed , and his daughter revived him .
+Perhaps the most curious thing about this event is that although it had never happened before , the people were certain ... medicine men ; and it relieves NHARO BUSHMAN MEDICINE 77.

-She sat down to rest and the medicine dance ceased .
-By this time the medicine man had collapsed , and his daughter revived him .
-Perhaps the most curious thing about this event is that although it had never happened before , the people ...
+... medicine man had collapsed , and his daughter revived him .
+Perhaps the most curious thing about this event is that although it had never happened before , the people were certain ... medicine men ; and it relieves NHARO BUSHMAN MEDICINE 77.

 المحتوى